 Food for the hungry, clothing for the poor and shelter for the homeless, provided with care and compassion, is what The Salvation Army does best.
-It believes that a person’s life can be changed for the better and ministers tirelessly to that end.
+We believe that a person’s life can be changed for the better and ministers tirelessly to that end.

-Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings at the Soup Kitchen.
-Staffed through volunteers, the year-round food program is supported by churches, civic groups, families and individuals who want to give back to the community.
+Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings in the Dining Room of the Towers Center of Hope.
+Staffed through volunteers, the year-round food program is supported by churches, civic groups, local businesses, families and individuals who want to give back to the community.

 Each summer, at-risk children from low-income families in the community enjoy a week-long, overnight camping experience at beautiful Camp Keystone in Keystone Heights, Florida.
 This fun-filled week of play, rest, and spiritual enrichment is provided at no cost to the campers’ families.